-Note: Attendees will meet for 1.5 hour live chat sessions with the instructor on the second (Monday, 2 April) and sixth (Monday, 30 April) sessions from 12:30 PM-2:00 PM EDT (GMT-4) to discuss the progress and final of the course.
+Note: Attendees will meet for 1 hour live chats with the instructor on 8 and 22 February (Fridays) at 10:00-11:00 AM EST (GMT-5) to discuss the progress of the course.

 Kickstart Your TC Career